If you have once lived in Berlin, I bet it wasn’t easy to just leave and forget about this special city.

 What was your feeling upon visiting this Holocaust Memorial?

 Have you been to Berlin before?
 Did you miss the same things when leaving Berlin?
-Feel free to share your experiences by commenting below, so that future travelers have a better idea of how awesome the city is.
+Feel free to share your experiences by commenting below.

 PS.
 What do I do when I miss Berlin?
 I watch this 😀